DOT numbers: Intrastate commercial vehicles

 The Gross Vehicle Weight Rating (GVWR) of a commercial vehicle is:

-• for a single vehicle, the value specified by the vehicle manufacturer as the maximum loaded weight of the vehicle.
+• For a single vehicle, the value specified by the vehicle manufacturer as the maximum loaded weight of the vehicle.

-• for a combination of vehicles, the value specified by the vehicle manufacturer as the maximum loaded weight of the towing unit plus the GVWR of the towed unit or units.
+• For a combination of vehicles, the value specified by the vehicle manufacturer as the maximum loaded weight of the towing unit plus the GVWR of the towed unit or units.

-The GVWR can be found in several places:
+The GVWR can be found in several places

 • A label on the inside frame of the driver’s door.